kidthales/BFRPG-Bestiary/README.md

 information, with a single blank line signifying the end of the statblock (and thus the beginning of the descriptive text).

+## Editing Strategy

+Each specific statblock for any monster type should have its own entry;
+however, in the Core Rules they are often grouped together.
+Separating them here will sometimes require splitting up or duplicating descriptive text.
+As much as possible, the descriptive text used here should be the same text from the Core Rules, varying as little as needed for this digital representation.